 Test Prep the Stress-Free Way

-Worry about whether students will get to the end of year benchmarks that have been given is on the mind of teachers everywhere, no matter what grade level taught,.
-There isn’t one single grade level, from preschool all the way through high school in which teachers don’t feel this pressure, but for certain, any teacher that has to endure end-of-year state testing feels this pressure 1,000x.
+Worry about whether students will get to benchmark levels is always on the mind of teachers everywhere.
+There isn’t one single grade level, from kindergarten all the way through high school in which teachers don’t feel this pressure.
+For certain, any teacher that has to endure end-of-year state testing feels this pressure 1,000x.
 Which leads to a common worry–how do we best prepare our students for these end of year benchmarks?
-Whether you call it test prep or reaching mastery or reaching grade level expectations, one of the most asked questions I get as a coach is “how can I prepare my students for the test?
+Whether you call it test prep or reaching mastery or reaching grade level expectations, one of the most asked questions I get as a coach is “how can I prepare my students for the test?”

-Do you wish the phrase “testing season” didn’t give you hives?
+Does the phrase “testing season” give you hives?

 Do you want your kids to feel the same way?

-If you clicked on this post hoping to find a packet of resources you could simply purchase and download for your kids to complete, cute games to print and play, cartoon coloring pages with motivational phrases, or anchor charts with yet more acronyms for kids to memorize, let me say right upfront–you are not going to find any of that here.
-You are, in fact, not ever going to find that sort of thing with me.
-Why?
+If you clicked on this post hoping to find a packet of resources you could simply purchase and download for your kids to complete, cute games to print and play, cartoon coloring pages with motivational phrases, or anchor charts with yet more acronyms for kids to memorize, let me say right upfront–you are in the wrong place.
+You will not ever find that sort of thing with me.

 The very real pressures of test prep